Eyak language: Revival

 In June 2010, the Anchorage Daily News published an article about Guillaume Leduey, a French college student with an unexpected connection to the Eyak language.
 Beginning at age 12, he had taught himself Eyak, utilizing print and audio instructional materials he obtained from the Alaska Native Language Center.
 During that time, he never traveled to Alaska or conversed with Marie Smith Jones, the last native speaker.

 The month that the article was published, he traveled to Alaska and met with Dr. Michael Krauss, a noted linguist and Professor Emeritus at the University of Alaska Fairbanks.
 Dr. Krauss assisted Leduey with proper Eyak phonological pronunciation and assigned further instruction in grammar and morphology—including morphemic analyses of traditional Eyak stories.

 In June 2011, Leduey returned to Alaska to facilitate Eyak language workshops in Anchorage and Cordova.
 He is now regarded as a fluent speaker, translator, and instructor of Eyak.
 Despite his fluency, Eyak remains classified as "dormant" as there are no native speakers.
 On the Expanded Graded Intergenerational Disruption Scale (EGIDS) Eyak is graded a 9 (dormant); the language serves as a reminder of heritage identity for an ethnic community, but no one has more than symbolic proficiency.
 Currently, Leduey provides instruction and curriculum assistance to the Eyak Language Project from France.

 The Eyak Preservation Council received an Alaska Humanities Forum Grant that enabled them to start a website devoted to the preservation of the Eyak Language.
 Other funding supports the annual Eyak Culture Camp every August in Cordova.
 The Project provides countless language resources including immersion workshops, an online dictionary with audio samples, and a set of eLearning lessons, among others.

 In June 2014, the Eyak Language Revitalization Project announced an online program called "dAXunhyuuga'", which means "the words of the people."

-Language family
+Classification

 Eyak is a part of the Eyak-Athabaskan language family and Na-Dené larger grouping, which includes Eyak-Athabaskan and Tlingit with a controversial but possible inclusion of Haida.
 The Athabaskan family covers three distinct geographic areas, forming three subgroups: Northern Athabaskan in Alaska and the Yukon; Pacific Coast Athabaskan in California and Oregon; and Southern Athabaskan, also called Apache, spoken mainly in the American Southwest, which includes Navajo.
 There has been extensive comparative reconstruction of a Proto-Athabaskan-Eyak (PAE).
 A recent proposal of a Dené–Yeniseian stock has been widely well received by linguists, linking the Dené languages to the Yeniseian languages of central Siberia.
 If it proves correct, it will be the first validated genetic link between Old and New World languages.
 Far less accepted is a possible Dené–Caucasian stock that has been pursued for decades.